NXPHoverGames/GitBook-AIM/sample-world.md

 ![SAMPLE TRACK](<.gitbook/assets/sample track.png>)

 {% hint style="warning" %}
-This is just a sample track.
-In grand finale, there will be both moving and static obstacles.
+This is just a _**sample world for the Pre-Finale Round**_.
 {% endhint %}

+{% hint style="info" %}
+In Pre-finale and Grand Finale round, there will be both moving and static obstacles.
+More obstacles will be added in these rounds.
+Positions  and direction of traffic signs (& lights) will be changed.{% endhint %}

 ### Make traffic light change colour during simulation